PhilippImhof/FromSamToGarm/README.md

 5. Click "Continue" and wait for the magic to happen.

 Note: There might be some error messages, in extreme casese for the majority of files.
 Most of the time the import still works.
 Just check your statistics by clicking "Activities" and then "Steps" in the main navigation.
 In the "Steps" card, click the "Reports" icon and click on "1 Year".
 This should make it easy enough for you to check whether the data is plausible.
 Do this for the floors climbed and calories as well.
 If you do it for the intensity minutes, please remember what was said above: there will probably be a major difference between Samsung Health and Garmin Connect, because Garmin's intensity minutes are not counted in the same way as Samsung's active minutes.

+In case of problems, you can import your data several times.
+Steps, floors, calories and minutes will not be cumulated in this case.
+Instead, the most recent import will overwrite existing data.

 ## Importing activities and exercises